Sushantlama/Inventory-app-Sql-using-Activity-/README.md

 - SQL
 # Installation
 Since the app is yet not released in any app store.you can Access the app through the following steps:-
-- download the app-release.apk file
+- download the app-release.apk file in the download folder
 - Install it
 done
 # Screenshots